 Optional.
 Install Google Chrome Beta / Unstable

 Alternatively, you can install Google Chrome Beta or Unstable if you have downloaded the repositories using the wget command.
 These two versions are not recommended for daily use, especially not on a main desktop or production server.
-However, for those who want to live on the edge, you can install the alternative versions.
+However, you can install alternative versions for those who want to live on the edge.

 To install Google Chrome Beta: